Skip to content

 </template>

-Use <StoryblokComponent> to automatically render nested components (provided they are registered globally).
+Use <StoryblokComponent> to automatically render nested components.

 storyblok/Page.vue